Biharis: History

 Bihar is one of the longest inhabited places in the world with a history going back to the Neolithic age.
 Since that time, Biharis have long been involved in some of the most important events in South Asian history.
 Biharis were the founders of many great empires based out of Magadh including the Nanda Empire, Maurya Empire and the Gupta Empire.
 All of these empires had their capitals in Pataliputra (modern-day Patna).

 Two of India's major religions also have their origins in Bihar.
 Gautama Buddha who was the founder of Buddhism, achieved enlightenment in Bodh Gaya, Bihar.
 Mahavira, the founder of Jainism, was born in Vaishali in North Bihar.

-Bihar is home to two UNESCO World Heritage Sites, the Mahabodhi temple at Bodh Gaya where the Buddha attained nirvana and the Buddhist monastic university of Nalanda.
+Bihar is home to two UNESCO World Heritage Sites, the Mahabodhi Temple at Bodh Gaya where the Buddha attained nirvana and the Buddhist monastic university of Nalanda.
 Until at least the 13th century, there was still a significant number of Buddhists in Bihar who mainly followed the Mahayana and Vajrayana schools until they were assimilated into Hinduism.
 However many village temples still retain idols of the Buddha and Bodhisattvas.
+Many famous Buddhist and Hindu philosophers and scholars have originated or studied in Bihar during the period from the 5th to 13th century at institutions like Nalanda and Vikramashila including Kamalaśīla, Ratnākaraśānti, Śāntarakṣita, Abhayakaragupta, Udayana and Gaṅgeśa.

+Various native kingdoms also flourished in Bihar during the medieval period including the Later Gupta dynasty, Karnats of Mithila, Pithipatis of Bodh Gaya and the Khayaravala dynasty.

 The founder of Sur Empire, Sher Shah Suri was born in Sasaram, a city in the state of Bihar in present-day India into a Pashtun family.
 During the period of Islamic rule, much of Bihar was under the sway of local Zamindars or chieftains who maintained their own armies and territories.
 These chieftains retained much of their power until the arrival of the British East India Company.